 The Trestles is an inexpensive synthetic option for all your car camping needs.
-While its super warm and comfortable, it lost major points in the weight category because it is the heaviest bag in this review, but if weight and packed size are not concerns for you, keep reading.
+While its super warm and comfortable, it lost major points because it is the heaviest bag in this review.
+If weight and packed size are not big concerns, take a gander at this behemoth.

 For the women's version of this bag, Marmot claims to have added extra insulation in the foot box and head areas, which is an added bonus.
 The women's Trestles bag boasts 13 ounces more fill weight over the men's bag that is rated to the same temperature (15 F).

 As we've mentioned, this is a bulky, heavy sleeping bag.
 The Trestles does come with a compression stuff sack to help with this problem, but it still is much larger than the other bags in this review and doesn't compress down that small.

 The Trestles has some handy features, which also contribute to its weight.
 It has two zippers, one full length and the second 21" long so you can free your arms and torso to sit up or read a book.
 This option adds to the comfort if you're planning on spending a lot of time in your sleeping bag.
-The Sierra Designs Backcountry Bed has a similar feature that has a quilt style blanket built into an opening in the front of the bag that you can stick your arms out of or tuck in.
-The Trestles also has a small outside pocket for stashing your small items like headlamp in.
+The Trestles also has a small outside pocket for stashing small items like headlamps or phones.

 This contender would be a great choice for any car camping adventure in cooler weather.
 We slept out in about 30F with no problems and felt warm.
 It is too heavy to recommend taking out on extended backpacking trips, but maybe for short distances for just a night or two.

 The Trestles is a very inexpensive sleeping bag, retailing for $109, we think it is a good value for the price.